 Here’s another video of me quilting from a wider angle.
 I really just scrunch and smoosh the quilt however I can, re-shifting whenever necessary.

-Click here to purchase the Rainbow Weave Quilt Kit
+Click here to purchase the Color Weave Quilt Kit

 Click here to purchase yardage of the gray background fabrics